David Perlstein, MD, MBA, FAAP

 Doctors are not certain how pancreas divisum causes abdominal pain and pancreatitis.
 One theory is that the minor papilla is too narrow to adequately drain the digestive juices in the dorsal portion of the pancreas.
 The backup of the digestive juices elevates the pressure in the minor duct that causes abdominal pain and pancreatitis.
-Others believe that there must be other factors above and beyond pancreas divisum that predispose a certain population of patients to develop pancreatitis.
+Others believe that there must be other factors above and beyond the anatomic anomaly of pancreas divisum that predispose a certain population of patients to develop pancreatitis.
 Research continues in order to determine the exact relationship.

 Get the latest treatment options.